Tidal Wave Mushrooms on sale! 20% Off!

 For the vast majority of individuals, Psilocybin will be 95% metabolized and excreted within 3 days of consumption.
 This means that during day 2 of the Fadiman protocol you still experience the neurological benefits of psilocybin, and day 3 serves as a "control" allowing you to better quantify the changes you feel when microdosing.

 Other protocols to consider:

-Paul Stamets, a well known mycologist advises users to microdose five days continuously and then take three days off.
+Paul Stamets, a well known mycologist advises users to microdose four days continuously and then take three days off.
 Following this protocol will (just like the Fadiman protocol) allow for tolerance to reset during the non-dosing period, and also allow you to better quantify the differences you feel on dose days.